 The Corporation performed its annual impairment test for intangible assets with an indefinite useful life, which mainly comprise trade names acquired in book publishing business combinations.
 No impairment charges were recognized for the year ended October 27, 2024 and the same conclusions had been reached for the impairment test performed during the year ended October 29, 2023.

-Years ended October 27, 2024 and October 29, 2023 (in millions of Canadian dollars, unless otherwise indicated and per share data)
+(in millions of Canadian dollars, unless otherwise indicated and per share data)

 7 DEPRECIATION AND AMORTIZATION